-Counting down the months or weeks to a new arrival?
-Create a fabulous scheme with these nursery room decor ideas.
+Counting down the months or weeks to having a newborn baby?
+Create a fabulous newborn-friendly interior design with these nursery room decor ideas.

 Choose an attention-grabbing design to brighten a nursery and opt for window dressing that doesn't clash against pattern.
 A set of shutters in a complimentary shade like Silk White, Alabaster or Bisque will ensure the room still feels rested.
 If the room’s small and all-over pattern’s overpowering, just cover one wall and then use toning paint colours on the other three.

 Worried about too many clashing patterns for a baby’s nursery design?
-How about going for graphic monochrome designs like these, which you can mix and match with ease.
+How about going for graphic monochrome designs.
 With this backdrop, it’s easy to add colourful accents with accessories and the look will grow timelessly as your baby grows older.

 Make a nursery cheerful with storage that leaves items on display.
 A raised cube like this one makes things easy to grab and simple to tidy away again at the end of the day.